A Guide to Visiting Coastal Texas

 Spring is in the air, and with it comes thoughts of the warm ocean breezes and sunny blue skies that make the beach an inviting destination.
 The coast of Texas has it all!
 Whether you’re in the mood for some much needed relaxation, deep sea fishing, or visiting some of Texas’ historic locations, you can find what you’re looking for somewhere along these 367 miles of seashore.
+Below is a guide to visiting coastal Texas.

 From Port Arthur to South Padre, there’s no shortage of great campsites for both tents and RVs on the beaches, near the bays, or in historic towns further inland.